danthedeckie/streetsign/docs/admin_guide.rst

 StreetSign Admin's guide
 ========================

-This is where the information goes about how to run a streetsign system.
+Here's first a guide on how to set up streetsign to play with.
+For full proper deployment (for real live production usage) check the :doc:`deployment` page.
 Instalation
 -----------